At least 212 frontline health and care workers have been identified after dying with coronavirus.

 Mr Tesha spent 30 years working for the NHS in Eastbourne, Sussex.

-He worked at Eastbourne District General Hospital and spent time in intensive care before his death last week.
+He worked at Eastbourne District General Hospital and spent time in intensive care before his death in September.

 The father of one came from a small village at the foot of Mount Kilimanjaro, Simbwe, and had been living and working in Eastbourne for the last three decades.